-At a recent AI safety meetup, people asked for a reading list to get up to speed on the main ideas in the field.
+Reading list to get up to speed on the main ideas in the field of long-term AI safety.
 The resources are selected for relevance and/or brevity, and the list is not meant to be comprehensive.
 [Updated on 19 October 2017.]

 For a popular audience:

 Sutskever and Amodei, 2017.
 Wall Street Journal: Protecting Against AI’s Existential Threat